A characterization of representable intervals: Intervals

 The first way in which we make use of the existence of an interval object in $\EE$ is to define homotopy. \begin{definition} Let $I$ be an interval object in $\EE$.
-A \myemph{homotopy (with respect to $I$) $\eta:f\twocell<150>g$ from $f$ to $g$}, for $f,g\in\EE(A,B)$, is a map $\eta:A\tensor I\to<150>B$ such that the following diagram commutes:
+A \myemph{homotopy (with respect to $I$) $\eta\colon f\twocell<150>g$ from $f$ to $g$}, for $f,g\in\EE(A,B)$, is a map $\eta\colon A\tensor I\to<150>B$ such that the following diagram commutes:

-\end{definition} \begin{example} The intervals from Example \ref{example:cocats} give rise to the following notions of homotopy: \begin{enumerate} \item The discrete interval on $U$ generates the finest notion of homotopy (in terms of the number of homotopy classes of maps).
+\end{definition} \begin{example} Notions of homotopy corresponding to several of the intervals from Section \ref{section:examples} are enumerated below. \begin{enumerate} \item The discrete interval on $U$ generates the finest notion of homotopy (in terms of the number of homotopy classes of maps).
 I.e., there exists a homotopy between $f$ and $g$ with respect to this cocategory if and only if $f$ and $g$ are identical. \item The initial object of $\intervalsin(\EE)$ generates the coarsest homotopy relation: all maps are homotopic.
-Indeed, given maps $f$ and $g$ there exists, with respect to this cocategory, a unique homotopy $f\twocell<150>g$. \item In $\cat$, homotopies $f\twocell<150>g$ with respect to $\mathbf{2}$ correspond to natural transformations $f\twocell<150>g$ and, similarly, homotopies with respect to $\mathbf{I}$ correspond to natural isomorphisms. \item In $\chplus(R)$, $\mathbb{I}$ induces the usual notion of chain homotopy. \end{enumerate} \end{example}
+Indeed, given maps $f$ and $g$ there exists, with respect to this cocategory, a unique homotopy $f\twocell<150>g$. \item In $\cat$, homotopies $f\twocell<150>g$ with respect to $\mathbf{2}$ correspond to natural transformations $f\twocell<150>g$ and, similarly, homotopies with respect to $\mathbf{I}$ correspond to natural isomorphisms. \item In $\chplus(R)$, $\mathbb{I}$ induces the usual notion of chain homotopy. \item In the case of the interval $\mathbf{2}$ in $\textbf{2-}\cat$, homotopies with respect to the cartesian monoidal structure correspond to 2-natural transformations whereas homotopies with respect to the Gray monoidal structure correspond to pseudonatural transformations. \end{enumerate} \end{example} Recall that a \emph{sesquicategory} \cite{Street:CS} is a structure which satisfies all of the axioms of a 2-category with the exception of the interchange law.
+We will now see that, in the presence of a small amount of additional structure, the notion of homotopy from above induces on $\EE$ the structure of a sesquicategory.
+We will also see that there are always at least two was to endow $\EE$ with this additional structure (although there may, as we will see, be more than these two). \begin{definition} Assume that $I$ is an interval in $\EE$.
+We say that a map $\Delta\colon I\to<150>I\tensor I$ is a \myemph{diagonal (for $I$)} if the following conditions are satisfied: \begin{enumerate} \item $(I,\Delta,i)$ is a comonoid (cf. Appendix \ref{section:monoids_comonoids_hopf}). \item The diagram